signalfx/splunk-otel-ruby/docs/advanced-config.md

 | `OTEL_TRACES_EXPORTER`            | `otlp`                           | Stable      | Select the traces exporter to use.
 We recommend using the OTLP exporter (`otlp`).
 | `OTEL_EXPORTER_OTLP_ENDPOINT`     | `http://localhost:4318`          | Stable      | The OTLP endpoint to connect to.

-The Splunk Distribution of OpenTelemetry Ruby uses the OTLP traces exporter as the default setting.
+The Splunk Distribution of OpenTelemetry Ruby uses the HTTP OTLP traces exporter as the default setting.
 For debugging purposes, use the `console` exporter, which writes spans directly to the console.